SFDigitalServices/webform/readme.md

 You need [Docker](https://github.com/docker/docker) and [docker-compose](https://github.com/docker/compose).

     1.)
 Follow the instruction on https://github.com/markoshust/docker-lumen to setup a docker-lumen project.

     2.)
 Update docker-compose.yml to identify the mount point for the web server container's document root, this is under the "Volumn" config.
 	```
         mkdir src && cd src
         git clone git@github.com:SFDigitalServices/webform.git
         ```
+    3.)
+Copy the Dockerfile from docker/ folder to the root folder of your docker-lumen project, this file installs additional apache-php extensions that are required.

 ### Initialize the database resources
     You will need to ssh into the apache-php container